 A beautiful essay David, and so fitting for these ten days of repentance.

-In Hebrew, the words for faith and Art are related.
+In Hebrew, the words for Faith and Art are related.
 Faith is Emuna- Amen means believe, have faith- and Art- also craft- is Omanut.
 Artist is Oman.
-It is written exactly the same: אמן,with the same root letters.
+It is written exactly the same: אמן,with the identical root letters.

-mind -transformation by the Powers that gift everything to all, an Israel deeply in love and bound ( as per the root religio) to its God, never accepted that they were enslaved, abused , attacked , mistreated, by every passing empire or tribe, which would have meant God had unloved them.
-No, it was their fault, they learned to blame and shame themselves.
-But God never abandoned them.
-God had a special purpose for Israel and it was under the severe forge of the Divine that Israel was, as they understood it, sanctified.
-Israel was special, unique, fated to dwell alone, strong enough in its understanding of the vastness and incomprehensible infinity of God, of the moral path, ( partial)divinity of every human, not being God itself but the image, an acceptance of accountability, and the non-transactional duty to others, one’s neighbours, one’s kinsmen, the strangers in the land, and also their enemies, whom Israel was commanded to help in times of hardship, though was not obligated to love.
+Israel was special, unique, fated to dwell alone, consecrated, strong enough in its understanding of the vastness and incomprehensible infinity of God, of the moral path, the ( partial)divinity of every human, not God itself but its worthy image, an acceptance of accountability, and the non-transactional duty to others, one’s neighbours, one’s kinsmen, the poor and disadvantaged, the strangers in the land, and also their enemies, whom Israel was commanded to help in times of hardship, though was not obligated to love, a utopian task.
+Compassion and mercy to all, though, were already in Abraham’s nature and dialog with the Almighty, one we too yearn for.

 I didn't really begin to understand or internalize faith until I found myself in the deep hole of drug addiction... and realized that my own intellectual resources were insufficient to get me out.
 I could either trust in a power that I didn't really have a lot of direct evidence for, or I could continue to languish unto death.
 When I admitted the possibility of God I (quickly) became happier and calmer and steadier.
 Is that evidence?
 Probably not, but it's good enough for me!